 Bass fishing on the lower Mobile Delta should also be on fire in November.
 Loads of white shrimp should be along the edges of the river near grass or wood structure.
 These shrimp will put the bass on a feeding frenzy.
 Live shrimp under a cork is the obvious choice here for bait.
-However, if the bait shops don’t have shrimp you can fall back on the very life-like Vudu Shrimp.
-You can fish the Vudu under a cork just like a live shrimp or you can cast the bait by itself to a grass edge and pull it off the edge and let it flutter down.
-If there are two or more bass in the vicinity that sees it, the Vudu will be gobbled up very quickly.
+However, if the bait shops don’t have shrimp you can fall back on very life-like artificial shrimp.
+You can fish the artificial shrimp under a cork just like a live shrimp or you can cast the bait by itself to a grass edge and pull it off the edge and let it flutter down.
+If there are two or more bass in the vicinity that sees it, the shrimp will be gobbled up very quickly.
 Best places to try this action will be Raft River, Spanish River, Blakely River and Tensaw River.

 Bass will also be clustered around structure in Delta Creeks.
 Dropping a frisky live shrimp around this structure, you can be sure that your cork will soon plunge, pulled downward by a hungry bass.
 To encourage quick action, you should downsize your hook so that the shrimp can swim freely.

 In addition to bass around structure in Delta Creeks, you will also run into some fine bull bream.
 You can tempt the bream with a pinch of shrimp.
 If you can catch your own seed shrimp, you can really get the party started.